 The acting studio, FA-103, is home to most of the department’s performance-based classes.
 The acting studio is equipped with a sprung hardwood floor, full-length mirrors, ballet barres, rehearsal cubes, a piano, video screen/projector, and sound system.
 Due to competing demands for rehearsal space, all use of the acting studio must be approved in advance by the Theatre Department through the department secretary.

 The design studio, FA-111, is home to most of the department's technical classes.
 The design studio is also used for department and production meetings.
-The studio is equipped with large work tables, a drafting table, tracing table, drawing and model-building tools, a large-format printer, smart board, sound system, TV monitor, sink, microwave, and full-size refrigerator.
+The studio is equipped with large work tables, a drafting table, tracing table, 3D printer, drawing and model-building tools, a large-format printer, smart board, sound system, TV monitor, sink, microwave, and full-size refrigerator.
 Access to the design studio is controlled by an electronic ID card reader.
 Students of the department are provided access so that they are able to work on projects in the evenings or on weekends.

 Classroom FA-110 is a small shared classroom that is home to various Theatre Department courses.
 This classroom is occasionally used as an additional holding area for performers given its proximity to the Goodrich Theater.